- > Use Emoji, send bubble animations & handwritten messages

 You can edit your photo before sending it.
 Tap the image you've just inserted within your Messages app and you'll be presented with tools for marking up and editing the image.

-Listen to Apple Music directly in Messages
+Send Music in Messages

 You can also send music via Messages - although the recipient will need an Apple Music account to listen.
 Just as you did when sending Stickers, tap on the App Store icon beside the heart and camera icons next to the text bar as before you will be presented with various stickers, swipe to the left and you will see the option to send songs from Apple Music to your recipient.
 You can even listen to the songs within Messages.